encointer/encointer-node-pre2.0.0/README.md

 encointer-node/client> ./encointer-client 127.0.0.1:9944 next_phase
 ```

-To run a full demo (you may need to fix ports in the scripts):
+To run a full demo (you may need to fix ports in the scripts if you change them):
 ```
 encointer-node/client> ./bootstrap_demo_currency.sh
 encointer-node/client> ./demo_poc1.sh